saskiaopdam/WINC_Backend/superpy/usage.md

 banana,2022-03-01,0.5,50
 ```

-The "sell" subcommand includes the same 5 checks as the "buy" subcommand (with check 3 applying to the sale date).
+The "sell" subcommand includes the same 7 checks as the "buy" subcommand (with check 4 applying to the sale date), except the check on expiration date.

 It also includes a check on sufficient stock:

 ```
 ➜ superpy git:(main) ✗ python super.py sell apple 2022-03-01 0.5 50
 Apple in stock on 2022-03-01: 0.
 Sale not recorded - can't sell 50 with 0 in stock.
 ➜ superpy git:(main) ✗
 ```

 **Idea:** Add type=singular to the "product" argument